brooksgarrett/website/_posts/2014-09-16-jekyll-github-travisci-s3.md

 ---

-For a while now I've been exclusively using Jekyll to publish my site.
-At first I started with basic Jekyll running on DigitalOcean.
+For a while now I've been exclusively using [Jekyll][jekyll] to publish my site.
+At first I started with basic [Jekyll][jekyll] running on [DigitalOcean][do].
 This worked well but meant I needed to SSH to a server when I wanted to post content.
 Not _really_ the best requirement for a seamless workflow but it worked for a while.
 Then I started using Git and GitHub to manage the content as a repository.
-A bit of php later and I had a post-commit hook in GitHub to notify the DigitalOcean server that new content was ready.
+A bit of php later and I had a post-commit hook in GitHub to notify the [DigitalOcean][do] server that new content was ready.
 This was better but broke all the time for random reasons.

-Next I decided to just kill the DigitalOcean server completely and use s3_website to push content up to an S3 bucket hosted site.
+Next I decided to just kill the [DigitalOcean][do] server completely and use s3_website to push content up to an S3 bucket hosted site.
 Yet another improvement but still not completely there.

 Finally I think I'm close.
-Currently I write comment in markdown (so I can focus on content, not format) which is parsed and published by Jekyll.
-The content is versioned and managed by Git, hosted on GitHub (feel free to PR spelling and grammar issues), and finally published by Travis-CI to S3.
+Currently I write comment in markdown (so I can focus on content, not format) which is parsed and published by [Jekyll][jekyll].
+The content is versioned and managed by Git, hosted on GitHub (feel free to PR spelling and grammar issues), and finally published by [Travis-CI][travis] to S3.
 Now my workflow essentially consists of

 >  Create content

 It's that easy.
 I have vim hooks to add, commit, and push content as I create it.
-Once pushed to GitHub then Travis-CI picks up the commit, builds it, and deploys to S3.
-Oh, and if something breaks along the way I either get an immediate error or Travis-CI emails me to let me know.
+Once pushed to GitHub then [Travis-CI][travis] picks up the commit, builds it, and deploys to S3.
+Oh, and if something breaks along the way I either get an immediate error or [Travis-CI][travis] emails me to let me know.
 Maybe this isn't perfect but it's ever so much closer to it.

 Here's how you can do it too.

-First get a Travis-CI account and a GitHub if you don't already have them.
+First get a [Travis-CI][travis] account and a GitHub if you don't already have them.
 It's probably a good idea to have those things anyway.

 First you need a .travis.yml file which tells Travis how to build and deploy the repository.